Hepatitis C virus (HCV)

-Chronic hepatitis C virus (HCV) infection affects ~3 % of the world’s population and represents one of the major public health concerns.
-Being a leading cause of liver cirrhosis and hepatocellular carcinoma chronic HCV infection is now one of the key indications for liver transplantation in developed countries.
-HCV belongs to the genus Hepacivirus in the family Flaviviridae.
-The viral genome is a single-stranded RNA of positive polarity ~9500 nt in length.
-Specific binding of antisense oligonucleotides (ASOs) to a target RNA can inactivate its replication or translation thus interfering with viral life cycle.
+Chronic hepatitis C virus (HCV infection affects 3 % of the world’s population and represents one of the major public health concerns.
+Being a leading cause of liver cirrhosis and hepatocellular carcinoma, chronic HCV infection is now one of the key indications for liver transplantation in developed countries.
+HCV belongs to the genus Hepacivirus, in the family Flaviviridae.
+The viral genome is a single-stranded RNA of positive polarity, 9500 nt in length.
+Specific binding of antisense oligonucleotides (ASOs) to a target RNA can inactivate its replication or translation, thus interfering with the viral life cycle.
 ASOs act through steric blockade of the translation machinery and degradation of target RNA by ribonuclease H (RNase H).
-HCV genomic RNA is potential but difficult target for antisense technology-based compounds (ASOs) due to the presence of intensive RNA secondary structures.
-Thus far, mainly ASOs targeting 5’ non-coding region of HCV RNA, which contains the internal ribosome entry site, have been shown to efficiently inhibit HCV replication.
+HCV genomic RNA is a potential but difficult target for antisense technology-based compounds (ASOs) due to the presence of intensive RNA secondary structures.
+Thus far, mainly ASOs targeting a 5’ non-coding region of HCV RNA, which contains the internal ribosome entry site, have been shown to efficiently inhibit HCV replication.

-Aim of current research was to validate ASO-based technology targeting the coding region of HCV: 1) To develop a method of selection of antisense target; 2) To demonstrate the impact of 8-oxo-2’- deoxyguanosine (8-oxo-dG ) on the ASO properties and antiviral activities.
+The aim of the current research is to validate ASO-based technology, targeting the coding region of HCV: 1.
+To develop a method of selection of antisense target; 2.
+To demonstrate the impact of 8-o xo2’- deoxyguanosine (8-o xo-dG ) on the ASO properties and antiviral activities.

-GeneCode AS has developed a novel technology by modifying nucleobases in order to improve their binding properties to complementary bases.
-8-oxo-dG contains a minimally modified nucleobase, which binds to normal cytosine.
-The effects of incorporation of such nucleobases into ASOs targeting genome of hepatitis C virus have been analyzed.
+Approaching GeneCode AS has developed a novel technology by modifying nucleobases to improve their binding properties to complementary bases.
+8-o xo-dG contains a minimally modified nucleobase, which binds to normal cytosine.
+The effects of incorporation of such nucleobases into ASOs targeting the genome of the hepatitis C virus have been analysed.

 In a set of in vitro tests we demonstrated that:

-1) 8-oxo-dG supports RNase H mediated degradation of targeted RNA;
+- 8-o xo-dG supports RNase H mediated degradation of targeted RNA];

-2) 8-oxo-dG residues allow for more efficient inhibition of HCV replication in cell culture;
+- 8-o xo-dG residues allowing for more efficient inhibition of HCV replication in cell culture;

-3) 8-oxo-dG modification significantly increases stability of DNA and locked nucleic acid (LNA) / DNA gapmer ASOs in human serum.
-Positive effects of 8-oxo-dG modification were confirmed in in vivo experiments.
-Plasmid expressing targeted Rluc and non-targeted Fluc markers was co-transfected with 1500 pmol of control all-DNA ASO, or with increasing amounts of modified LNA / DNA gapmer ASOs.
-These experiments demonstrated that GeneCode modified ASOs efficiently inhibit expression of targeted marker gene in mouse liver.
+- 8-o xo-dG modification significantly increases the stability of DNA and locked nucleic acid (LNA) / DNA gapmer ASOs in human serum.
+The positive effects of 8-o xo-dG modification were confirmed in vivo experiments.
+Plasmid expressing targeted Rluc and non-targeted Fluc markers were co-transfected with 1500 pmol of a control all-DNA ASO or with increasing amounts of modified LNA / DNA gapmer ASOs.
+These experiments demonstrate that GeneCode-modified ASOs efficiently inhibit the expression of the targeted marker gene in mouse liver.